locationtech/geomesa/docs/tutorials/geomesa-blobstore-exif.rst

-First we need to register a BlobStore using the following command:
+First we need to register a BlobStore using the following command.
+Note that the parameters for user/password/zookeepers/instanceId need to be modified to suite your environment:

 .. code-block:: bash